WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

       --http-health-checks basic-check
       --global

-Run below command to add the nginx-group instances as the backend service
+Run below command to add the nginx-group instances as the backend service:

       gcloud compute backend-services add-backend nginx-backend \
       --instance-group nginx-group \
       --instance-group-zone us-west4-b\
       --global

-Run below command to create a URL map to route the incoming requests to the created backend service
+Run below command to create a URL map to route the incoming requests to the created backend service:

       gcloud compute url-maps create web-map \
       --default-service nginx-backend

-Run below command to create a target HTTP proxy to route requests to the created URL map
+Run below command to create a target HTTP proxy to route requests to the created URL map:

       gcloud compute target-http-proxies create web-proxy \
       --url-map web-map

-Run the below command to create a global forwarding rule to route incoming requests to the created proxy
+Run the below command to create a global forwarding rule to route incoming requests to the created proxy:

       gcloud compute forwarding-rules create web-forwarding-rule \
       --global \
       --target-http-proxy web-proxy \
       --ports=80

+Each of these steps ensures that the infrastructure is set up correctly, providing a fault-tolerant and scalable Nginx web server environment.
+You can verify the setup by accessing the load balancer's IP address in your browser to see if the Nginx welcome page is displayed, indicating successful configuration.

+### Conclusion
+This project has prepared me for managing cloud infrastructure projects, either as a Technical Program Manager or a Cloud Architect, by providing practical experience with essential cloud services and infrastructure design principles.

+It has enhanced my problem-solving skills and ability to design scalable, reliable, and secure cloud-based solutions.